jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) The Commissioner may only approve a person’s activities to the extent to which, in the opinion of the Commissioner, the relevant activity is a core research and development activity or a supporting research and development activity.
 (5) If the Commissioner approves a person’s activities for an income year, the Commissioner must notify the person what activities of the person the Commissioner approves of as core research and development activities or supporting research and development activities, for which income years, and any conditions upon which the approval is made.
 (6) The Commissioner must notify the person of the intention to decline the application before the application is declined.
-(7) The Commissioner may vary an approval, upon application, if the variation application meets the requirements in subsection (1)﻿(a), the variation applied for meets the requirements of subsection (4), and the application is made on or before the 7th day of the 2nd month after the end of the relevant income year.
+(7) The Commissioner may vary an approval, upon application, if the variation application meets the requirements in subsection (1)﻿(a), the variation applied for meets the requirements of subsection (4), and the application is made on or before the last day of the 3rd month after the end of the relevant income year.
 If the Commissioner accepts the variation, then the Commissioner must notify the person in accordance with subsection (5).
-(7B) The Commissioner may vary an approval, upon application, to the extent to which the variation application relates solely to a supporting research and development activity for the income year immediately after the relevant income year, as provided by section LY 5(1)﻿(ab)﻿(ii) of the Income Tax Act 2007, if the variation application meets the requirements of subsection (1)﻿(a) of this section, the variation applied for meets the requirements of subsection (4) of this section, and the application is made on or before the 7th day of the 14th month after the end of the relevant income year.
+(7B) The Commissioner may vary an approval, upon application, to the extent to which the variation application relates solely to a supporting research and development activity for the income year immediately after the relevant income year, as provided by section LY 5(1)﻿(ab)﻿(ii) of the Income Tax Act 2007, if the variation application meets the requirements of subsection (1)﻿(a) of this section, the variation applied for meets the requirements of subsection (4) of this section, and the application is made on or before the last day of the 15th month after the end of the relevant income year.
 If the Commissioner accepts the variation, then the Commissioner must notify the person in accordance with subsection (5) of this section.
 (7C) The Commissioner may vary an approval, upon application, to the extent to which the variation application relates solely to a supporting research and development activity for the 2019–20 income year, if the variation application meets the requirements of subsection (1)﻿(a) of this section, the variation applied for meets the requirements of subsection (4) of this section, and the application is made on or before 31 August 2022.
 If the Commissioner accepts the variation, then the Commissioner must notify the person in accordance with subsection (5) of this section.
 (8) The Commissioner’s approval under this section binds the Commissioner in accordance with the provisions of this section.